Smarter Navigation – 20 Top Tips for Trouble Free Navigation

 10. Accuracy is everything when taking a bearing, a small error in your measurement can lead to you missing your target completely in poor visibility.
 This is especially true over longer distance ‘legs’ as the error margin increases the further you travel.

-11. Try to keep navigation legs short (several hundred metres) in poor visibility or during difficult navigation legs.
-This will help to focus your attention and reduce any error you might introduce when walking on a bearing.
+11. Try to keep navigation legs short, (several hundred metres at most), in poor visibility or during difficult navigation legs.
+This will help to focus your attention and reduce any error you might introduce in your calculations and when walking on your bearing.

 12. When taking a bearing, always estimate it first, there are a number of points during the process of taking a bearing when errors can be made.

-Try to envisage the 4 cardinal points (N, S, E, W) and 4 quadrants of a compass centred over your start point.
+Try to envisage the 4 cardinal points (N, S, E, W) and the 4 quadrants of a compass, centred over your start point.

-Then for example, if your intended direction of travel is slightly north of east, you will be heading into the first quadrant (between 0 and 90 degrees) and the bearing will be a little under 90°.
-If it is not then you know you have made an error, and need to check it again.
+Then for example, if your intended direction of travel is slightly south of west, you will be heading into the third quadrant (between 180° and 270°) and the estimated bearing will be a little under 270°.
+If your calculated bearing is not between 180° and 270° degrees, then you know you have made an error, and need to check it again.

 13. When placing the compass on the map to take a bearing, remember to face the direction of travel arrow on the baseplate AWAY from your current position and TOWARDS your target.
 This will avoid the classic error of the bearing being 180° out.